 However, with both manufacturers, the display and user interface that lets you browse through the various settings are determined by the machine’s pricing.

 The entry-level devices from Saeco will typically include backlit LCD buttons or a selection wheel, while the higher-end ones will have digital displays and interfaces.

 The situation is similar for Jura, as their entry-level coffee makers have button-based or rotary-switch controls.
 In contrast, the mid and high-end versions have a more intuitive digital display and full-color touchscreen than the more expensive models.

 - The CLARIS filter system is an anti-scaling system that filters and inhibits the build-up of limescale, heavy metals, and chlorine inside the coffee machine.

-- Jura machines do not need to be descaled if they are replaced on a regular basis.
+- Jura machines do not need to be descaled if they are replaced regularly.

-- Intelligent Water System (IWS) is a technology that recognizes the presence of filters in the water tank automatically.
+- An intelligent Water System (IWS) is a technology that recognizes the presence of filters in the water tank automatically.
 It will also notify you when the filter needs to be changed.

 - Jura machines include an integrated maintenance program that allows them to rinse and clean themselves.

 - The automatic cleaning cycle allows Saeco machines to clean themselves.
 Water is used to clear the water circuit when the machine is turned on.

 - It uses the HygieSteam Cleaning System after brewing.
 This unique method cleans and removes 99.99% of milk residues with just one touch.